-NOTE: You can set the GX-2009 to alert you during the startup sequence when calibration or bump testing is due with the GX-2009 Setup Program.
+NOTE: You can set the GX-2009 to alert you during the startup sequence when calibration is due with the GX-2009 Setup Program.
 See the GX-2009 Setup Program Operator's Manual for information on setting the Cal.
-Limit Display and Bump Limit Display parameter.
+Limit Display parameter.